chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 **A. Copy and Paste** approach: You copy citations from Google Scholar {{< icon name="quote-right" pack="fas" >}}, or existing publications {{< icon name="newspaper" pack="far" >}};

-**B. Ad hoc Referencing Generator** approach:  You use a (mostly browser-based) referencing generator freely available online to automatically generate formatted academic references in a certain style.
+**B. Ad hoc Referencing Generator** approach:  You use a free online (mostly browser-based) referencing generator to automatically generate formatted academic references in a certain style.
 Or you use the basic referencing function in Word and add new sources by manually filling the boxes. {{< icon name="laptop-code" pack="fas" >}}

 **C. Manual Typing** approach: You are probably a fast-typer and know the rules of citation styles by heart.
 You create the reference texts and adjust the format from scratch. {{< icon name="keyboard" pack="fas" >}}